Manchester Jazz Festival: History

-More details are available on the festival website.

 Funders and supporters

-Public funders

 Manchester Jazz Festival is an Arts Council England's Regularly Funded Organisation since 1999.

 It is one of Manchester City Council's Pillar Event since 2003.

 It also regularly receive financial support from the PRS Foundation for New Music to foster new talents and develop new works.

-Cultural supporters

 The festival's international programme is supported by the Instituto Cervantes Manchester and the Italian Consulate.

-Private supporters

-The Festival is supported by businesses in Manchester, including The Midland Hotel, Susi Madron's Cycling for Softies, and Lloyd Piggott Chartered Accountants.

 Commissions

-From 2000, Manchester Jazz Festival has been commissioning North West artists to help them develop ambitious projects.
+From 2000, Manchester Jazz Festival has been commissioning North West artists to help them develop projects.
 Previously commissioned artists include Richard Iles, Jon Thorne (with Danny Thompson), Stuart McCallum (with John Surman), Mike Walker (with Adam Nussbaum).

-In 2008, the festival has been allocated an increase in core funding from Arts Council England to develop its commitment to new jazz works and to actively encourage innovative artistic creation on the part of the region’s jazz community.
+In 2008, the festival was allocated an increase in core funding from Arts Council England to develop its commitment to new jazz works and to actively encourage innovative artistic creation on the part of the region's jazz community.
 This new strand, called "mjf originals", is open to submissions.
-The first recipients, whose work will be premiered in July 2009, are Olivia Moore and Matt Owens.